-Large numbers of birds are likely to be present here, including Pygmy Cormorant, Little Bittern, Ferruginous Duck, Glossy Ibis, Marsh Harrier, Caspian Tern, Whiskered Tern, etc. In the shallow waters we could expect to see various shore birds like the Broad-billed and Curlew Sandpipers, Marsh Sandpiper, Spotted Sandpiper, Kentish Plover, Little Ringed Plover.
+Large numbers of birds are likely to be present here, including Pygmy Cormorant, Little Bittern, Ferruginous Duck, Glossy Ibis, Marsh Harrier, Caspian Tern, Whiskered Tern, etc. In the shallow waters we could expect to see various shore birds like the Broad-billed and Curlew Sandpipers, Marsh Sandpiper, Spotted Redshank, Kentish Plover, Little Ringed Plover.

 We will spend the morning birdwatching at Durankulak Lake and the adjacent coast for seabirds, waterfowl and other migrants.
 In the afternoon we will explore the nearby Shabla lakes to find more water birds and migrants.

 Day 4 Today we will visit any of the areas we have visited in the previous days, trying to see some of the bird species we have missed, or have not seen well in the previous days.

 Day 5 Drive to the southern Black Sea coast with stops at the Kamchia forests and sand dunes and in the Eastern Balkan range.
 There we will be watching the raptor migration and various forest birds (incl.
 Middle Spotted Woodpecker, Lesser Spotted Woodpecker, Grey-headed Woodpecker, Black Woodpecker, Sombre Tit, Hawfinch, Short-toed Treecreeper, Cirl Bunting).

 Before the check-in we will also visit the Pomorie Lake, which is one of the best sites for waders and shore-birds in this time of the year.

 Accommodation in Sarafovo part of the city of Bourgas for four nights